 This week's focus is on word problems.
 In term one, we practised using RUCSAC when answering word problems.

-Today's word problems are all either multiplication or division questions.
+Today's word problems are all time questions.
 Download the task below, do your working out and then don't forget to do the inverse calculation to check your answer.

-Today we are going to look once again at decimals and we are focussing on hundredths.
+Today we are going to look once again at decimals and we are focussing on the relationship between tenths and hundredths.